Fermionic integrable models and graded Borchers triples: Scattering theory

 This is a solution of the Klein-Gordon equation since $U(x)E_\mu$ is.
 Thus $g_{\Phi,\hat\Phi,\psi}$ is a solution at least in the region $x \in \wedg_L+y$.
 Since $y$ was arbitrary, the first claim follows.

 Now one computes for $\Phi,\hat\Phi \in \cinfty(\Hil)$,

 where $\ast$ denotes convolution in two dimensions.
-By the support properties of $\tilde \chi$, the function $\chi \ast g_{\Phi,\hat\Phi,\psi}$ is a negative-energy solution of the Klein-Gordon equation, while $f$ is a positive-energy solution, hence the integral expression is independent of $\tau$. \end{proof}
+By the support properties of $\tilde \chi$, the function $\chi \ast g_{\Phi,\hat\Phi,\psi}$ is a negative-energy solution of the Klein-Gordon equation, while $(\tau,x)\mapsto f(\tau,x)$ is a positive-energy solution by its definition in \eqref{eq:achidef}, hence the integral expression is independent of $\tau$. \end{proof}